ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

 This function accepts a LineString object as input and creates and outputs a GEOMETRY object whose subtype is POLYGON.
-Here LineString should be Ring format.
+Here, LineString should be in Ring format.

 ##### Return Type